dannuic/MQ2Dan/README.md

 * `/bccmd channels group1 tanks raid1` -- requires the full list of channels any time you want to join a new channel.
   * `/djoin group1 save` -- join group1 group, store settings in MQ2DanNet.ini under `[server_character]`.
 Character will automatically join this group for future sessions.
   * `/djoin tanks save` -- join tanks group, store settings in MQ2DanNet.ini under `[server_character]`.
 Character will automatically join this group for future sessions.
-  * `/dleave tanks save` -- leave raid1 group, save settings in MQ2DanNet.ini under `[server_character]`.
+  * `/dleave raid1 save` -- leave raid1 group, save settings in MQ2DanNet.ini under `[server_character]`.
 Character will NOT automatically join this group for future sessions.

 Rather than adding peers to a group manually, you can use existing commands to add a temporary in-game group/raid setup to a new DanNet group -